iterative/dvc.org/content/docs/studio/model-registry.md

 # Manage models

-Iterative Studio provides a model registry that you can access by clicking on the [`Models` tab](https://studio.iterative.ai/user/-/models).
+DVC Studio provides a model registry that you can access by clicking on the [`Models` tab](https://studio.iterative.ai/user/-/models).
 Your project's `dvc.yaml` files are used to identify ML models and [specially formatted Git tags](/doc/gto/user-guide#git-tags-format) are used to identify model versions and stage assignments.

-To quickly start tracking your models in the Iterative Studio model registry:
+To quickly start tracking your models in the DVC Studio model registry:

-- Click on `Add a project` to connect Iterative Studio to your ML project's Git repository.
+- Click on `Add a project` to connect DVC Studio to your ML project's Git repository.

 - In your model training environment, install [DVCLive](/doc/dvclive):